Western Fence Lizards are Superheroes who keep Lyme Disease at Bay

 Share with Your People

-Like their eastern sister species, western blacklegged ticks are transmission vectors for Borrelia burgdorferi, the bacteria that causes Lyme disease.
+Western blacklegged ticks are known transmission vectors for Borrelia burgdorferi, the bacteria that causes Lyme disease.
 Ticks do not inherently carry this bacteria.
-Instead, they acquire it by biting an animal that is infected with Lyme disease.
-The tick can then transfer the bacteria to the next host animal it feeds on.
-Early symptoms of Lyme disease include a bullseye rash, fever, headache, and fatigue.
-If left untreated, symptoms can progress to include facial nerve paralysis, joint pain, and heart palpitations, among other symptoms.
+Instead, they acquire it by feeding on an infected animal, then transfer it to the next host.
+Early symptoms of Lyme disease include a distinctive bullseye rash, fever, headache, and fatigue.
+Without treatment, the infection can progress to more serious conditions including facial nerve paralysis, joint pain, and heart problems.

 Western Fence Lizards